cbath/udacity-capstone/docs/design_notes.md

 # Design Notes

-## Implementation Plan
+## Next Steps

-1. Simple containerised architecture with manual servers
+1. Containerise and test/scan in Circle CI
-2.
+2. Create a manual server and use ansible to to setup docker

 ## Architecture